 All configuration and management of the Router is done using the web-based management interface pictured in the above example.
 The configuration windows are accessed by clicking on the directory tabs: Home, Advanced, Tools, Status, and Help.
 Each tab has associated window buttons in the left hand panel of the web interface.
-Basic setup of the Router can be completed in the windows accessed from the Home directory including: (Setup) Wizard, WAN (Internet), LAN (to configure the IP address of the Router) DHCP, DNS and Dynamic DNS.
+Basic setup of the Router can be completed in the windows accessed from the Home directory including: (Setup) Wizard, Wireless (to configure the Wireless LAN), WAN (Internet), LAN (to configure the IP address of the Router) DHCP, DNS and Dynamic DNS.